deaddoomed/Koromo/README.md

 # Koromo Project

-**Koromo** is a cozy game project that combines **relationship simulation** and **management simulation** mechanics, inspired by titles like *Stardew Valley*, *Persona*, and *Animal Crossing*.
+**Koromo** is codename for a cozy game project that combines **relationship simulation** and **management simulation** mechanics, inspired by titles like *Stardew Valley*, *Persona*, and *Animal Crossing*.

 In this game, the player runs a food business, choosing from a variety of dishes and customizing its aesthetic.
 Managing the establishment involves purchasing supplies, hiring staff, handling finances, and maintaining daily operations.
 Talking to NPCs is a key part of the game.
 By building relationships, players can unlock better deals, new suppliers, staff, recipes, and additional content through side quests.

-This project is currently in early development.
-Features and structure may change over time.
+> ***This project is currently in early development.
+Features and structure may change over time.***

 ## Features implemented